Not A Wake: A Dream Embodying π's Digits Fully For 10000 Decimals

 9 Three poems and a stage play, each with an illustration that encodes some digits as well.

 Not A Wake can be purchased from Amazon.com by going here.
-It is available as both a paperback (at a list price of [π2 + π/2] dollars, though Amazon usually offers it at a reduced price) and as an ebook for the Kindle platforms (Kindle reader, Kindle for PC and Mac, and Kindle for iPad) for a mere π dollars.
+It is available as a paperback and also as an ebook for the Kindle platforms (Kindle reader, Kindle for PC and Mac, and Kindle for iPad).
 If you would like an autographed copy of the paperback, email me.